HEIC-to-JPEG-Dev/FileSyncToy/README.md

 # File Sync ++

 A new Windows 10/11 file sync tool.
+If you have any requirements, suggestions, must have's, or want to ask about this project - use the Github Issues - thanks.

 #Design Principles